 An admission committee and/or an equivalent process must be established to select candidates for admission to the program.
 This committee should include individuals who are qualified to define and evaluate admissions procedures and criteria.

 Criteria must be applied equitably during the selection process.
-The process should employ measures designed to select students who are able to succeed in the program.
+The process should employ measures designed to select students who are able to successfully complete the program.

-a.
-Attach as an appendix, the application information provided to potential applicants.
+- a.
+Attach as an appendix, the application information provided to potential applicants. - b.

-- b.
 Provide the admissions policy which identifies the pre-requisites for admissions and how qualified applicants are selected. - c.
 Identify the language proficiency examination used for applicants whose primary language is not the program language of instruction and describe how it is used in the admissions process. - d.
 Identify the individual(s) primarily responsible for admissions. - e.
 Describe the role of the admissions committee.
 Include the membership and terms of reference for this committee. - f.
-Describe if additional tests or other measures are used in the selection process. - g.
+Describe if additional tests or other measures are used in the selection process and provide a sample of the test or other measures used. - g.
 Describe any changes to the admissions process since the last accreditation survey visit.